davidtchiu/davidtchiu.github.io/teaching/cs261/lab8.melody/index.md

 #### Part I: Familiarizing with the Codebase
 Spend a good amount of time to take a look at the given Note class.
 Make note of all the fields and methods it contains (a good idea is to make your own "API handout" for the Note class, as you will be using it quite a bit in this lab).

 A couple things you will notice is that the `Note` class refers to `Accidental` and `Pitch`.
 Open those up to take a look inside.
 They are not classes.
-They're something called `Enums` (pronounced "ee-nums").
-They're a useful way of declaring some constants that you'll use throughout your program.
+They're something called `Enums` (pronounced "e-nums", short for "enumeration").
+They're a useful way of declaring constants that you'll use throughout your program.
 You won't have to deal with them directly in this assignment, but for future reference, to refer to them, you can use `Pitch.E` or `Accidental.NATURAL` for example.

 Now look in the `MelodyPlayer` class.
 You don't need to make changes to this class, but you should have some understanding of what it's doing.
 Note that it contains the main method.

 Now look in the `Melodic` interface, which you will implement.

 #### Part II: Implementation Details
 You will write one class: `Melody`, which implements the `Melodic` interface.
-You must use Java's `Stack` and `Queue` imported from `java.util`.
-Furthermore, you must *only* use them as stacks and queues; i.e., you may **NOT** use any index-based methods (like get and set and 2-argument `add`), `iterators`, or `for-each` loops (for-loops are okay).
+You must use Java's `Stack` and `Queue` imported from `java.util` library.
+Furthermore, you must *only* use them as stacks and queues; i.e., you may **NOT** use any index-based methods (like get() and set() and 2-argument `add`), or `for-each` loops (for-loops are okay).
 It must be possible to call the methods multiple times in any order and get the correct results each time.
 Your `Melody` class will use a queue to store the notes in the song.
 But unless otherwise specified, you may not create any other temporary data structures (such as arrays, lists, stacks, queues) inside methods to help you solve any method you're asked to implement.

 #### Part III: Strategy
 We suggest the following development strategy for solving this program: